SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/index.md

 InPost provides a convenient, eco-friendly parcel delivery service through a network of 24/7 automated lockers and partnered shops in the UK.
 You can drop off or pick up parcels at these locations anytime, offering flexibility and ease for both senders and recipients.

-InPost is launching an innovative and affordable parcel locker service in the UK, aimed at enhancing the shipping experience for both outbound and return deliveries.
-With its integration with SAPIENT, it offers several key features that streamline the shipping process.
+This integration offers several key features that streamline the shipping process.
 This article summarises the in-scope features of the integration and provides detailed explanations of the associated process flows.

+## Key features

+This integration provides the following key features:

 * **Ship from destinations**: The integration supports shipping from locations in Great Britain (GB) mainland only (England, Wales, and Scotland).
 * **Ship to Destinations**: Users can send <Glossary>shipments</Glossary> to the Great Britain (GB) mainland only.